adrianblakey/slot-car-ecom/README.md

 In ESCape32/boot/CMakeLists.txt

-    add_target(_BOOT3_FAST STM32F0 IO_PA2 USARTv1 FAST_EXIT IO_AUX)
+    add_target(BOOT3_PA2_XF STM32F0 AT32F4 IO_PA2 IO_AUX FAST_EXIT)

 In ESCape32/CMakeLists.txt

-    add_target(REMORA AT32F421 DEAD_TIME=66 COMP_MAP=123 ANALOG_MIN=400 ANALOG_MAX=1818 ANALOG_PIN=6 ARM=0 VOLUME=0 INPUT_MODE=1 DUTY_DRAG=70 IO_AUX)
+    add_target(REMORA AT32F421 DEAD_TIME=66 COMP_MAP=123 ANALOG_PIN=6 ARM=0 VOLUME=0 INPUT_MODE=1 IO_AUX ANALOG_MIN=200 ANALOG_MAX=2218)

-To assign analog throttle to pin 6 on the AT32F421 MCU, use the ANALOG_PIN=6 option.
+## Ducty Cycle Ramping and Drag Brake

-For ramping the pulse width modulation (pwm) duty cycle with respect to input voltage:
+The ANALOG_MIN value sets the voltage below which the drag brake takes effect and where pulse width modulation duty cycle ramping take effect.

-  1) Let's assume the minimum input voltage is ~2.2V, and the maximum input voltage is 10V.
-This corresponds roughly to the smallest useful track voltage to get the board running (where we want to start ramping up the dc), and a top end track voltage at which we want to hit 100% duty cycle (we choose 10V not 12.4 say because often we run low voltage club race nights and still want 100% dc at this maximum voltage)
-  2) For a 5K/1K divider, we get a factor of 1/(4.5+1)=1/5.5.
-  3) 2.2V translates to 2.2/5.5=400mV, 10V translates to 10/5.5=909mV on the voltage divider pin, so we set the following options:

-    ANALOG_MIN=400
-    ANALOG_MAX=1818

 There will be a quadratic throttle curve when both voltage level and pwm duty cycle are applied.
-Motor voltage is 1/4 at 1/2 "throttle" voltage, for example.
+For example: motor voltage is 1/4 at 1/2 "throttle" voltage.

-To enable 100% drag brake say, set the DUTY_DRAG=100  option.
+The drag brake determines the duty cycle of the eneergized phases when the analog voltage drops below ANALOG_MIN.
+In effect the phases act like a brake, how much of this is applied is determined by the duty drag setting.

+The duty drag is set by default in the firmware to 0 and is an alterable parameter that can be set by means of the dongle or command line.

+The calculated and measured voltage to which the circuit will operate down to is 1.1VDC.
+The calculated and measured starting voltage is 1.3VDC.
+These voltages are a result of adding the buck booster circuit to the board.

+The ANALOG_MIN value that's compiled in to the distributed firmware is 200, corresponding to about 1.1VDC, hence there is no room for the drag brake to turn on and have an effect.

+Therefore if it's important to be able to set the drag brake to something other than 0, it's necessary to compile the firmware with an ANALOG_MIN value of something higher than the current setting of 200.

+Calculating the ANALOG_MIN/MAX values:

+  1) Let's assume the minimum input voltage is ~2.2VDC, and the maximum input voltage is 10VDC.
+This corresponds roughly at the low end to the smallest "useful" track voltage to get the motor running and where we want to start ramping up the duty cycle (dc), and below which we want to apply motor drag brakes.
+At the top end this is a track voltage at which we want to hit 100% duty cycle (we choose 10VDC not 12.4VDC say because often we run low voltage club race nights and still want 100% dc at this maximum voltage)
+  2) A 10K/2.2K ohm voltage divider circuit on the back EMF of each pole is used to detect the voltages in the mcu.
+Using the formula r2/r1+r2, we get a factor of 2.2/2.2+10 = .18
+  3) So 2.2VDC translates to 2.2 * .18 = 397mV, 10VDC translates to 10 * .18 = 1803mV on the voltage divider pin, so we'd set the following options:

+    ANALOG_MIN=397
+    ANALOG_MAX=1803

+## Options

-     REMORA = name
+     REMORA = name of the binary
      AT32F421 = specify the Artery F421 mcu
-     DEAD_TIME
+     DEAD_TIME = microseconds to wait for the high/low side switching(?)
      COMP_MAP = Comparator map.
 Maps the A/B/C (U/V/W) phase back emf signals to mcu pins PA0, PA4, PA5, namely 1, 2, 3
-     ANALOG_MIN = the voltage at which the pwm duty cycle starts ramping up 400 is about 2.2VDC
+     ANALOG_MIN = the voltage at which the pwm duty cycle starts ramping up, 200 is about 1.1VDC
-     ANALOG_MAX = the voltage at which the duty cycle reaches 99% = 1818 is about 10VDC
+     ANALOG_MAX = the voltage at which the duty cycle reaches 99% = 2218 is about 12.2VDC
-     ANALOG_PIN
+     ANALOG_PIN - assign analog throttle to pin 6 on the AT32F421 MCU.
      ARM
-     VOLUME=0 turn off sounds - the board does not have sound :-) INPUT_MODE
+     VOLUME=0 turn off sounds - the board does not have sound :-)
+     INPUT_MODE=1 - Analog
      FREQ_MIN = lowest pwm frequency
      FREQ_MAX = highest pwm frequency
-     DUTY_DRAG = duty cycle for braking
+     DUTY_DRAG = duty cycle for braking, to enable say 70% dc, set this to 70.
      IO_AUX = detect whether on not full duplex signal IO

-The REMORA-REV10 binary is slightly different.
-It's built uing the following target in the CMakeLists.txt file
+The REMORA-REV10 binary is built uing the following target in the CMakeLists.txt file

     add_target(REMORA AT32F421 DEAD_TIME=66 COMP_MAP=123 ANALOG_PIN=6 ARM=0 VOLUME=0 INPUT_MODE=1 IO_AUX ANALOG_MIN=200 ANALOG_MAX=2218)

 The ANALOG_MIN is set to a minimum voltage of about 1.1v, which is below the voltage the board theoretically powers up.
 You'll note that ANALOG_MIN and ANALOG_MAX need to be compiled in to the firmware and are not setable parameters.

 If for example you want the eCom to always run at 100% duty cycle from its starting voltage with no ramp up in the duty cycle, then you need to attach a WiFi link dongle to set and save duty_min to 100, this is the first non-zero duty cycle.
-When throttle becomes non-zero (voltage above 1.1V in our case), it's applied after synchronization.
+When throttle becomes non-zero (voltage above 1.1VDC in our case), it's applied after synchronization.
 If you wanted 100% throttle at every voltage, change throt_set=100.
 See https://github.com/neoxic/ESCape32/wiki/Settings#throt_set-0 Note: throt_set is the minimum throttle value in analog mode and it's what ANALOG_MIN translates to.
 When you set it to some non-zero value, you'll get that throttle value at ANALOG_MIN voltages and lower.

-We ususally run in analog mode set by INPUT_MODE=1.
+We usually run in analog mode set by INPUT_MODE=1.
 In digital mode, throt_set is just an initial value that the throttle is set to upon startup.
 If it's not changed (say, you have no input), it remains at that value.
 Hence you can get fixed throttle mode out of it.

 In analog mode, it also serves as the minimum throttle value.
 Thus you can get two distinct modes - when you have zero-throttle and when you don't.